sgratzl/sgratzl.github.io/content/publication/knowledge-pearls/index.md

 summary:

 tags:
-  - visualization technique
+  - Visualization Technique
-  - web based
+  - Web Based

 # Display this page in the Featured widget?
 featured: false